bravint/auth-extension-blog/README.md

 # Authentication Extension: Blog Domain

-This extension requires completion of the [blog-domain-challenge-2](https://github.com/boolean-uk/blog-domain-challenge-2) repo of the API module.
+This extension requires completion of the [blog-domain-challenge-2](https://github.com/boolean-uk/blog-domain-challenge-2) repo (up to requirement 8) of the API module.

 ## Set up